Skip to content

 Tag: the Trivium

-The Seven Liberal Arts part 2: Three roads to knowledge
+The Seven Liberal Arts part 2: three roads to knowledge

-21 May 202425 May 2024
+21 May 202419 May 2026

-The Seven Liberal Arts part 2: Three roads to knowledge
+The Seven Liberal Arts part 2: three roads to knowledge

 Articles by Harley Richardson0 comments

-The second in a series of articles about a remarkable medieval curriculum which took freedom as its start point and had truth as its end.
+The second in a series exploring the educational ideal that shaped learning across Europe for centuries.
 In the previous post I traced the evolution of the Seven Liberal Arts from their roots in ancient Greece to their maturity in the medieval Christian era.
-This time I will take a closer look […]
+This time I will take a closer look at the first three Arts, Grammar, Rhetoric and Dialectic, […]

 Read more